srenevey/ode-solvers/README.md

 ## Method selection

-The following explicit Runge-Kutta methods are implemented in the current version (0.1.0) of the crate:
+The following explicit Runge-Kutta methods are implemented in the current version of the crate:

 | Method         | Name   | Order | Error estimate order | Dense output order |
 | -------------- | ------ | ----- | -------------------- | ------------------ |
 | Dormand-Prince | Dopri5 | 5     | 4                    | 4                  |
 | Dormand-Prince | Dop853 | 8     | (5,3)                | 7                  |

-These methods are defined in the modules dopri5 and dop853 and feature:
+These methods are defined in the modules dopri5 and dop853.

-- Adaptive step size control
-- Automatic initial step size selection
-- Sparse or dense output

 The first step is to bring the desired module into scope:

 ```rust
 use ode_solvers::dopri5::*;
 ```

 Then, a structure is created using the *new* or the *from_param* method of the corresponding struct.
-Refer to the API documentation for a description of the input arguments.
+Refer to the [API documentation](https://docs.rs/ode_solvers) for a description of the input arguments.

 ```rust
 let mut stepper = Dopri5::new(system, x0, x_end, dx, y0, rtol, atol);